-The Law Centre received a grant towards the costs of a training contract for a member of staff, The training contract commences in April 2019 therefore, no costs have been incurred up to 31 March 2019.
+The Law Centre received a grant in 2018/19 towards the costs of a training contract for a member of staff which commenced in April 2019.

 Capacity Building

 The Law Centre has received funding towards the costs of developing its fundraising capacity and also towards salaries and overheads.